 Anyone can benefit from deep breathing techniques, but they play an especially important role in the COVID-19 recovery process.
 The exercises can be easily incorporated into your daily routine.

-- Stand upright and place your hands around the sides of your stomach.
+- Place your hands on top of your stomach or wrap them around the sides of your stomach.

 - Close your lips and place your tongue on the roof of your mouth.

-- Breathe in through your nose and pull air down into your stomach where your hands are.
+- Breathe in through the nose and pull air down into your stomach where your hands are.
 Try to spread your fingers apart with your breath.

 - Slowly exhale your breath through your nose.